graezykev/explain-nuance-git-merge-rebase/README.md

 </tbody>
 </table>

-The obvious difference is that there are `5` commits (`A-B-C-D-M`) after "**Merge**", and `4` (`A-B-C-D'`) after "**Rebase**" (`D` disappeared because of rewritten).
+The obvious difference is that there are **five** commits (`A-B-C-D-M`) after a **merge**, and **four** (`A-B-C-D'`) after a **rebase** (D disappears because it is rewritten).

 ### Git Rebase can be Dangerous

 **Merge** preserves the exact historical sequence of changes and is generally easier for beginners to understand and handle, especially in a collaborative environment.

-By contrast, **Rebase** rewrites the commit history to make it look as if you've created your changes on top of the latest remote commits.
-This can make the commit history cleaner and linear but can be confusing because it alters commit history.
+In contrast, **Rebase** rewrites the commit history to make it appear as if your changes were created on top of the latest remote commits.

+This can result in a cleaner, more linear commit history but can be confusing because it alters the commit history.
 This might be trickier in a collaborative project unless all contributors are comfortable with Git.

-This is typical evidence of **why Git Rebase can be Dangerous**:
+This is typical evidence of why **Git rebase can be dangerous**:

-In a more complicated, more real-world scenario, there are risks that you can rewrite/overwrite/delete another developer's commit from the history, meaning your teammates may not be able to find their previously made commit(s).
+In more complex, real-world scenarios, there is a risk that you could rewrite, overwrite, or delete another developer's commit from the history, preventing your teammates from finding their previously made commits.

 There are some basic principles in using rebase like "**Don’t rebase a branch that’s been published remotely**" and "**Create a backup branch from the tip of the branch you’re about to rebase**" etc.

+There are some basic principles for using rebase, such as "**Don’t rebase a branch that’s been published remotely**" and "**Create a backup branch from the tip of the branch you’re about to rebase**".

-> Choosing between merge and rebase based on your project’s need is a very broad topic which is not comprehensively covered within my topic scope in this post, I found a better learning material for your information: [Differences Between Git Merge and Rebase — and Why You Should Care](https://blog.git-init.com/differences-between-git-merge-and-rebase-and-why-you-should-care/#conclusion).
+Choosing between merge and rebase based on your project's needs is a broad topic that is not comprehensively covered within the scope of this post.
+For more detailed information, I recommend reading "[Differences Between Git Merge and Rebase — and Why You Should Care](https://blog.git-init.com/differences-between-git-merge-and-rebase-and-why-you-should-care/#conclusion)".

 ## Key Takeaways: Merge or Rebase?

 Both strategies have their merits:

-- `Merge`: You need to make a **new commit** indicating how you solved the conflicts, from which your teammates can straightforwardly see how you did that.
+- `Merge`: You create a **new commit** that shows how conflicts were resolved, allowing your teammates to clearly see the resolution process.

-- `Rebase`: You **modify the existent commit**, if you are resolving conflicts, in this modified commit you may modify the codes or commit messages that others had made before.
-I can disrupt collaborative work if not used carefully.
+- `Rebase`: You **modify existing commits**.
+When resolving conflicts during a rebase, you may alter code or commit messages that others have previously made.
+This can disrupt collaborative work if not used carefully.